cockroachdb/docs/src/current/v23.2/transaction-retry-error-reference.md

 ### Minimize transaction retry errors

-In addition to the steps described in [Client-side retry handling](#client-side-retry-handling), which detail how to configure your application to restart a failed transaction, there are also a number of changes you can make to your application logic to reduce the number of transaction retry errors that reach the client application in the first place.
+In addition to the steps described in [Client-side retry handling](#client-side-retry-handling), which detail how to configure your application to restart a failed transaction, there are also a number of changes you can make to your application logic to reduce the number of transaction retry errors that reach the client application under `SERIALIZABLE` isolation.

 Reduce failed transactions caused by [timestamp pushes]({% link {{ page.version.version }}/architecture/transaction-layer.md %}#timestamp-cache) or [read invalidation]({% link {{ page.version.version }}/architecture/transaction-layer.md %}#read-refreshing):